OmnipayWP/edd-paddle/readme.txt

 Have any question, shoot us a mail via support[at]omnipay.io

 == Changelog ==

+= 1.2.8 =
+* Fixed bug where VAT refunds caused payment/subscription to be refunded/cancelled in EDD
+* Fixed: declaration of case insensitive constant in defined() is deprecated

 = 1.2.7 =
 * Added self healing when there is a missing associated plan ID for a subscription.